nest/nest-simulator/doc/topology/Topology_UserManual.rst

 -  When inspecting a layer as a subnet, the different nodes will appear in groups of identical nodes.

--  For grid-based layers, the function ``GetElement`` returns a list of nodes at a given grid position.
+-  For grid-based layers, the function :py:func:`.GetElement` returns a list of nodes at a given grid position.
 See Chapter \ :ref:`4 <sec:inspection>` for more on inspecting layers.